J. R. Fitzpatrick

-John Ryan "J. R." Fitzpatrick (born May 9, 1988) is a Canadian professional stock car racing driver.
+John Ryan Fitzpatrick (born May 9, 1988) is a Canadian professional stock car racing driver.
 Fitzpatrick was the youngest driver to ever win the now defunct CASCAR Super Series championship, winning in the series' final season of 2006 at the age of 18.

 Early career

 John Ryan (J. R.) Fitzpatrick was born in Cambridge, Ontario, and got his first taste of racing in karts at the age of six, moving quickly to the Canadian Association for Stock Car Auto Racing (CASCAR) junior ranks and then on to Late Model stock cars by the time he was 13 years old.

 Racing in the CASCAR Super Series what is now the NASCAR Canadian Tire Series at age 16, Fitzpatrick finished 11th in the point standings and second in the Rookie of the Year standings in 2004.
 Then at 17, he achieved three top-five and five top-10 finishes, scoring his first win.
 At age 18, he became the youngest driver to become a Canadian Tire Series National Champion with one win, five podium finishes and two pole awards.